Henry I. Kowalsky

-Colonel Henry I. Kowalsky (August 16, 1859 - November 28, 1914) was a notable San Francisco defense attorney.
-Notably, he was employed by King Leopold II of Belgium as a lobbyist to the US government in favor of the Congo Free State.
+Colonel Henry I. Kowalsky (August 16, 1859 - November 28, 1914) was a San Francisco defense attorney.
+He was employed by King Leopold II of Belgium as a lobbyist to the US government in favor of the Congo Free State.
 Kowalsky was known as "Colonel" without having ever been in the military.
 He earned the designation when he was appointed to, and served as, the Judge Advocate General for California Governor Robert Waterman.

 Biography

 The fourth son of Levi and Fannie Kowalsky, Henry was born in Buffalo, New York on August 16, 1859.
 His family moved to San Francisco, California in 1866 to join his father who had been living in different areas around the state.
-The young Henry attended Lincoln Grammar School in San Francisco until his graduation in 1874.
+Kowalsky attended Lincoln Grammar School in San Francisco until his graduation in 1874.
 His early attempt at business was short lived, selling his paper delivery route after only a few days of operation while still in school.

-He became the editor of a monthly magazine, originally called Our Boys Monthly Magazine, called Field and Fireside.
+Kowalsky became the editor of a monthly magazine, originally called Our Boys Monthly Magazine, called Field and Fireside.
 Kowalsky's magazine became a success and he was praised for his leadership of the publication.
 It was discontinued, and he moved to Tomales, a small town in Marin County, California, and began working as a store clerk for his brother, Edward H. Kowalsky in 1872.
 Leaving the store in 1877, he and his brother became members of the United States Election Map Co., along with Henry C. Donnell and Charles S. Israel.